 A little about what keeps me going besides coffee, naps, and my cats…

-I’m a filmmaker and writer who loves imaginative compelling stories that take lots of risks.
+I’m a filmmaker, producer, and writer who loves imaginative compelling stories that take lots of risks.
 I myself lean towards magical realism and quirky characters, and typically set my stories in the south of the US.
 Although I was born in Texas, I’ve lived in Colorado, New York City, New Orleans, Spain, and currently call Austin, Texas home, but not forever.

 I used to be an electronic musician a while back, writing under the names of “Neutral” and “Squab Teen.”
 I worked in the collective “Chromosome 57” in New Orleans in the late 90s, and was a studio runner for Nine Inch Nails while they recorded “The Fragile” in New Orleans.
 I have much of my own material released on Ant Zen/Hymen in Germany, and Planet-Mu, and have done remix work for various artists.